-Editorial: The Role of Iron in Bacterial Pathogenesis
+Editorial: Role of Iron in Bacterial Pathogenesis

-Keywords: iron depletion, Virulence Factors, Host defense against pathogenic bacteria, Iron-regulated genes, siderophore
+Keywords: iron depletion, virulence factors, host defense against pathogenic bacteria, iron-regulated genes, siderophore

-Received: 22 Aug 2018;
+Received: 22 August 2018; Accepted: 11 September 2018;

 Edited by:John S. Gunn, The Ohio State University, United States